innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

-+---
+---
-+title: The newb guide to Google Cloud Machine Learning (ML) Engine - Prequel +author: Michael Yee
+title: The newb guide to Google Cloud Machine Learning (ML) Engine - Prequel
+author: Michael Yee
-+published: false
+published: false
-+---
+---

 If you are new to Google Cloud Platform and its products, you might find the documentation a bit lacking or tough to interpret without concrete examples.
 You could be a Google search wizard and can easily find whatever resources you need to learn from.
 As for myself, finding an easy step-by-step resource is like looking for a needle in a haystack.